 Find an Internship

-An internship (or externship) is on-the-job experience at an off-campus work setting directly related to your career interests and major field of study.
-It is work experience that is supervised, where you learn about the demands and requirements of a profession and industry under the direction of intentional learning goals.
-Follow the following links to plan your path to an internship or to determine your appropriate faculty contact for obtaining academic credit: Internship Road MapPDF File[PDF]
+An internship is a valuable, on-site work experience directly related to your career interests and major field of study.
+It allows you learn about the demands and requirements of a profession and industry under the direction of intentional learning goals.
+An internship can be paid, un-paid, or taken for academic credit, and can take place during the academic semester or in the summer.

 Why Should I Intern?

 - Gain practical experience and develop marketable job skills in your chosen career field

 - Clarify your personal career goals and work-place preferences

 - Interact with qualified and experienced professionals in your field

 - Apply skills and knowledge learned in the classroom to on-the-job experiences

 - Make important contacts in the professional world that may lead to future job offers